flojoy-ai/docs/docs/instruments-database/python-daq-library.md

 1. Keithley 2400 SourceMeter: This instrument is widely used for sourcing and measuring electrical signals.
 With QCodes Community, you can easily control the Keithley 2400, set voltage and current levels, and acquire measurement data with high precision.

-2. Keysight E8267D PSG Vector Signal Generator: This signal generator is commonly used in RF and wireless communication applications.
+2. Keysight (Agilent) E8267D PSG Vector Signal Generator: This signal generator is commonly used in RF and wireless communication applications.
 QCodes Community provides a comprehensive interface to control the E8267D PSG, allowing users to generate complex waveforms, modulate signals, and perform frequency sweeps effortlessly.

 3. Tektronix DPO7000 Series Oscilloscope: QCodes Community offers seamless integration with Tektronix DPO7000 series oscilloscopes, enabling users to control various oscilloscope settings, acquire waveform data, and perform advanced triggering and analysis.